Smart-Flex-Framework/smart-flex-framework.github.io/README.md

 <img src="https://avatars.githubusercontent.com/u/77837204?s=200&v=4" width="100">

 # SmartFlex's Website
 Welcome to SmartFlex's Website.
-If You want to Report Bug, or Request Feature, Write an Issue (or Pull Request) and Owner will be in touch with you soon.
+If You want to Report Bug, or Request Feature, Write an Issue (or Pull Request) and Owner of Organization (ArsenTech) will be in touch with you soon.
 ## Website Speed (Tested)
 Google PageSpeed Insights Score: **95** on 📱, **99** on 🖥 <br>
 Pingdom Website Speed Test Score: ![A](https://user-images.githubusercontent.com/62609185/105687639-20d7dd80-5f12-11eb-9385-a217c3103eb2.PNG) **94** <br>